 "The following procedures provide detailed guidance on the types of personal protective equipment (PPE) to be used and on the processes for donning and doffing (i.e., putting on and removing) PPE for all healthcare workers entering the room of a p"...

 Pharmacy Editor: Omudhome Ogbru, PharmD

-Penicillin V potassium (penicillin VK) is an antibiotic available in oral and intravenous formulations and manufactured by several generic drug manufacturers.
-Side effects of penicillin VK include nausea, vomiting, diarrhea, abdominal pain, rash, and itching.
+Penicillin V potassium (penicillin VK) is an antibiotic available in oral and intravenous formulations used to treat mild to moderately severe infections due to penicillin G-sensitive microorganisms.
+Side effects of penicillin VK include nausea, vomiting, diarrhea, abdominal pain, rash, itching, and black "hairy" tongue.
 Patients with a history of allergic reactions to other penicillins should not receive penicillin VK.
-Persons who are allergic to the cephalosporin class of antibiotics may or may not be allergic to penicilli VK.
+Persons who are allergic to the cephalosporin class of antibiotics may or may not be allergic to penicillin VK.
 Serious but rare reactions include seizures, severe allergic reactions (anaphylaxis), and low platelet or red blood cell count.
-Penicillin VK can alter the normal bacteria in the colon and encourage overgrowth of some bacteria such as Clostridium difficile which causes inflammation of the colon (pseudomembranous colitis).
+Penicillin VK can alter the normal bacteria in the colon and encourage overgrowth of some bacteria such as Clostridium difficile, which causes inflammation of the colon (pseudomembranous colitis).